-Further to these general benefits of an active interposer, we note that active interposers are typically manufactured in older nodes~\cite{vivet20,Nabeel_2020}.
-Therefore, it is realistic that a trusted facility is available for manufacturing of such active interposer.
-Accordingly, in this work, we propose an interposer-based root of trust with security features directly embedded within the NoC routers placed in an active interposer.
+Active interposers are typically manufactured in relatively older nodes~\cite{vivet20,Nabeel_2020}.
+Therefore, it is realistic that a trusted facility is available for manufacturing of such active interposers. \textit{Here we propose an active interposer-based root of trust with security features embedded within its NoC routers.}